unh-webappdev/FlashCourses_api/README.md

 ### COMP 805 - Web Application Development
 ### FlashCourses Group Project

+***Settings Configuration-***
-Configuration of the "settings" to run the project locally without posting private information on GitHub
+ To run the project locally without posting private information on GitHub

 ***Settings-***
 You will need to create your own settings_private.py file to be able to run the project correctly